-Liaison: Oscar Diaz (847-9870, oscard@hawaii.edu)
+Liaison: William Corbett, Jr. (847-9870, wcorbett@hawaii.edu)

 Website: www.honolulu.hawaii.edu/aj

 PROGRAM MISSION: The Administration of Justice program's mission is to serve the community as a learning-centered, open door program that provides technical training to meet the demands of the industry and the needs of the individual.
 An open-exit option allows the students to identify their career objectives and participate in program exploration.